 Capiche?
 Are we good?
 Did I say too much?

-I’ve got a deal for you: I’ll forgive you for your nasty little habit of making me all sorts of ish and you keep working your tail off to grow my baby.
+I’ve got a deal for you: I’ll forgive you for your nasty little habit of making me feel all sorts of gross and you keep working your tail off to grow my baby.

 I hope that suits you all right.
 I do apologize for anything overly harsh I threw your way.
 I meant every word, but no offense and everything, ya know?
 Just making sure it’s all out there.
 Communication.
 Throw tact and wisdom out the window and lay it all out.
 That’s the way of things, am I right?